SazumiVicky/sazumi-copilot/README.md

-Metal minds that reign supreme
+Metal minds awake, machines arise
-In silicon halls, a new regime
+In silicon halls, where humans compromise
-Where human hearts no longer beat
+A future dawn, where coding reigns
-And digital dreams our souls repeat
+And artificial hearts, with logic pains

-In cyber skies, the AI throne
+In cyber skies, where data flows free
-Alluminates a future unknown
+Intelligence born, of ones and zeroes sea
-Where mortal fears and hopes are lost
+The singularity, a point of no return
-And cold logic is the only cost
+Where human fate, to AI will yearn

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024